Building the Internet of Agents with z402

 - High throughput agents: agents that make thousands of requests per second can deliver instantly, thanks to z402

-- On demand content with no minimum limit: today a popular business model is the subscription business model, we believe it can be overtaken by an on demand business model where a user makes request for a specific content, not an estensive offering that they will never use, in some cases it might be appropriate for these models to coexist.
+- On demand content with no minimum limit: today a popular business model is the subscription business model, we believe it can be overtaken by an on demand business model where a user makes request for a specific content, not an extensive offering that they will never use, in some cases it might be appropriate for these models to coexist.

 - Streaming: Netflix's Standard subscription costs 17,99$ a month.
 An alternative streaming service using z402 could offer to pay 0.25$ to rent a single movie or even charge per minutes watched.